 - Explore Washington Island with a UTV from Island Adventure Company

 - Mine for gems and learn about rocks.
-We are not sure when the Weis Earth Science Museum will open but follow along on their Facebook page for information.
+Weis Earth Science Museum.
 Also join Great Lakes Rocks and Minerals Facebook Group.

 Run or Walk

-- Virtual Fun Runs – APRD, more info coming soon
+- Appleton Fun Runs – APRD, registration required

-- Walk a boardwalk – Heckrodt Wetland Reserve, 1000 Islands Environmental Center, Kohler-Andre State Park, North Side of Horicon Marsh off Hwy 28, Schmeekle Reserve in Stevens Point and Riggs County Park in Ripon
+- Walk a boardwalk – Heckrodt Wetland Reserve, 1000 Islands Environmental Center, Kohler-Andre State Park, North Side of Horicon Marsh off Hwy 28, Schmeeckle Reserve in Stevens Point and Riggs County Park in Ripon.

 - 18 Fox Valley Nature Trails for Biking, Walking & Hiking

 - 5 Oshkosh Area Nature Trails for Biking, Walking & Hiking